Ayaulym500/daa.assignment3/README.md

 However, their performance differs depending on graph structure:

-    Prim’s Algorithm is preferable when: o	The graph is dense (many edges per vertex);
+    Prim’s Algorithm is preferable when:

+•	The graph is dense (many edges per vertex);

-o	An adjacency matrix is used;
+•	An adjacency matrix is used;

-o	You need to grow the MST dynamically (e.g., in network expansion problems).
+•	You need to grow the MST dynamically (e.g., in network expansion problems).

-   Kruskal’s Algorithm is preferable when: o	The graph is sparse;
+   Kruskal’s Algorithm is preferable when:

+•	The graph is sparse;

-o	The input is naturally represented as an edge list;
+•	The input is naturally represented as an edge list;

-o	You want simpler parallelization or easier implementation with Union-Find.
+•	You want simpler parallelization or easier implementation with Union-Find.

 In this project: